a7medwael10/Fork-Knife-Restaurant-Management-System/README.md

-Here’s the updated README with the "Screenshots" section replaced by a "Live Demo" section:

----

 # 🍴 Fork & Knife Restaurant Management System

 Fork & Knife is a comprehensive restaurant management system designed to streamline the operation of restaurants, offering a wide range of features for managing tables, orders, customers, menus, and staff efficiently.